Insertion of IUD’s (Intrauterine devices)

 An IUD is a small T-shaped contraceptive device which is inserted into your uterus, usually in a day-surgery under sedation.
 Two nylon strings are attached to the IUD to allow for easy removal and they also allow you to occasionally check that the IUD is still in place in your uterus and hasn’t been dislodged or expelled.

-There are three different types of IUD’s available at the Private Clinic.
-Two hormonal IUD options will provide contraceptive protection for 8 years and 5 years for the smaller version.
-The non hormonal (copper) IUD will provide contraceptive protection for 5 years.
+There are a couple of different types of IUD’s available at the Private Clinic.
+They both provide long-term contraceptive protection for up to 5 years.

 You will need to see your doctor to discuss whether an IUD is suitable for you and which type of IUD is appropriate.